sophstad/calendar-web/.github/CONTRIBUTING.md

 $ npm run lint
 ```

-Pull the latest updates from the `master` branch to ensure your changes do not conflict with or affect any functionality of the application.
+Pull and merge the latest updates from the `master` branch to your branch ensure your changes do not conflict with or affect any functionality of the application and your improved changes persist.

 ```bash
 $ git pull origin